EduardsDEV/My-TCP-Project/README.md

-# My-TCP-Project
+# My Server/Client Chat Project over TCP
-This is Chat system, with a chat client that can connect to a chat server.
+Chat system, where a chat client can connect to a chat server.
 Server accepts multiple clients.
+Communication follows the protocol that I was asked to implement.